 The second generator enabled for PSML output is the ATOM code, originally developed by S. Froyen, later modified by N. Troullier and J. L. Martins, and currently maintained by one of us (A. G.) within the SIESTA project.
 ATOM, freely distributed to the academic community, generates norm-conserving pseudopotentials in the semilocal form.

-In addition, we have developed a post-processing tool (PSOP, currently available in a branch of SIESTA development) which takes as input the semilocal components and computes the local part of the pseudopotential and the KB projector functions in the same way as it is done within the SIESTA code.
+In addition, we have developed a post-processing tool (PSOP, currently available in the main branch of SIESTA development) which takes as input the semilocal components and computes the local part of the pseudopotential and the KB projector functions in the same way as it is done within the SIESTA code.
 These new elements, together with a new provenance record, are incorporated in a new PSML file, which describes a well-defined, client-code independent and unique operator.

 We have thus already two different generators of PSML files, their specific idiosyncrasies being describable by a common standard.
 Our plans are to enable PSML output in other pseudopotential-generation codes.